Reflections for the Third Week of Advent 2011**

 Wednesday of the Third Week of Advent

-Today’s Gospel selection for our daily Advent Liturgy is St. Luke’s rendition of the Gospel from St. Matthew that we read at last Sunday’s Liturgy.
-Hopefully, we encouraged ourselves at that time not to settle for the lesser but to choose the greater, to serve the Master rather than the servant.
+Today’s Gospel selection for our daily Advent Liturgy is St. Luke’s rendition of the Gospel from St. Matthew in which we are encouraged not to settle for the lesser but to choose the greater, to serve the Master rather than the servant.

 Let’s share the goodness we have learned with others who are still laboring in ignorance.
 To paraphrase the Scriptures: No greater love do we have for another than to give and share ourselves with them.